 David Graeber, Bullshit Jobs: A Theory, 2018 – yes, this gets yet another mention, because once again it has added to the conversation!

-Timothy Morton, Being Ecological, Pelican, 2018 – Morton has written a bunch of excellent stuff about ecology, philosophy and lots of other interesting topics (more of which can be found here), but this short book in particular is a great introduction to some of his key ideas and is also quite a nice entry point to learning about object-oriented ontology.
+Timothy Morton, Being Ecological, Pelican, 2018 – Morton has written a bunch of excellent stuff about ecology, philosophy and lots of other interesting topics, but this short book in particular is a great introduction to some of his key ideas and is also quite a nice entry point to learning about object-oriented ontology.

 Get drunk without a hangover?
 Expensive but now possible.